 4.7.9 Install and configure Git on desktop

-The first important thing to do before installing git will be to check if its not installed already on your machine.
+The first important thing to do before installing git will be to check if it’s not installed already on your machine.
 Git uses commands.
 The command to run when checking for installed versions is git version or git - -version.
 These two commands produce the same result.
 Open command prompt and run the command.